fardinhakimi/express-vue-social-auth/README.md

 # express-vue-social-auth
-This repository demonstrates a simple scenario of Social logins ( google and github) using express and vuejs.
+This is a full-stack simple app demonstrating how you can do social login with providers like google and github with express and vuejs using passport.